graymanto/esp-temperature-sensor-mqtt/README.md

 ## What does it do

-The board should wake from deep sleep every 2 minutes, read the temperature and current time then make an http post in [graphite](https://graphite.readthedocs.io/en/latest/feeding-carbon.html) string format to a compatible metric server.
+The board should wake from deep sleep every 2 minutes (or whatever length is configured), read the temperature and current time then make To an MQTT server.

-For an example of a compatible metric server, see the sister repository to this one [here](https://github.com/graymanto/smarthome-data).

 ## Installation and upload